-- The student will demonstrate professionalism in the clinical setting. - The student will demonstrate and apply their knowledge of patient confidentiality regulations.
+- The student will demonstrate confidentiality in the clinical setting. - The student will demonstrate professionalism in the clinical setting.

 THE RADIOGRAPHY CURRICULUM

 Our Radiography Program is a 23-month program beginning each year in August.
 It is uncommon in that it offers two curriculum paths.